-This guide illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
+This guide illustrates the design of a high frequency switching regulator using ceramic output capacitors.
 A few parameters must be known in order to start the design process.
 These requirements are typically determined at the system level.
-Calculations can be done with the aid of WEBENCH or the excel spreadsheet (slvc452) located on the product page.
-This example is designed to the following known parameters:
+For this example, we will start with the following known parameters: